MinnPost/object-sync-for-salesforce/docs/initial-setup.md

 To install the plugin in WordPress, your PHP environment needs the following:

+#### To run the plugin on a website

-1. At least version 5.5.
+1. At least version 5.6.20.
 2. SSL support (this is required to connect to Salesforce).
 You can do this in a local development environment without purchasing a certificate.
 If you develop on a Mac, you can use [a guide](https://getgrav.org/blog/macos-sierra-apache-ssl) like this one.
 3. If you'll be using the SOAP API, PHP needs to be compiled with SOAP web services and OpenSSL support, as per:
   - [http://php.net/soap](http://php.net/soap)
   - [http://php.net/openssl](http://php.net/openssl)
-4. [Composer](https://getcomposer.org).
-You'll need to have the composer executable in your path, or be able to call it in another way (one recommended way of doing this is [Homebrew](http://brew.sh/)).
-5. A domain where WordPress is successfully running.
+4. A domain where WordPress is successfully running.
 For purposes of this documentation, we'll assume that you are using `https://<your site>`.
 You would use `https://www.example.com` instead, if your site was `www.example.com`.

+#### To contribute code to the plugin, or run it from a GitHub install
+5. [Composer](https://getcomposer.org).
+You'll need to have the composer executable in your path, or be able to call it in another way (one recommended way of doing this is [Homebrew](http://brew.sh/)).
 6. If you intend to contribute interface work, for example on the admin settings design, or translation work, to translate all or some of the plugin's text into another language, you will need Node.js and Gulp installed as well.
 You can use [this guide](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) to set it up, and this plugin already includes a `package.json` and `Gulpfile.js`.

 *Note*: if you would like to contribute translation work, as defined in #6, but are uncomfortable using Node and Gulp, you can always submit your changes as [one or more issues](https://github.com/minnpost/object-sync-for-salesforce/issues) instead.
 Please indicate what the text you want to translate currently says, where in the plugin you can find it, what it should say in the additional language, and of course what language it is.